-Lying on a bed of rocks,

-looking carefully at the sky above her.

-Contemplating,

-what actually was her mistake?

-Her eyes,

-eyes that were full of dreams and

-aspirations,

-now, bleeding,

-are somehow stuck

-on the vast patch of sky,

-glinting with stars.
+Lying on a bed of rocks, looking carefully at the sky above her.
+Contemplating, what actually was her mistake.
+Her eyes, eyes that were full of dreams and aspirations, now, bleeding, are somehow stuck on the vast patch of sky, glinting with stars.
+She is closing her eyes now.